Kemi Badenoch: India–UK Free Trade Agreement

-Reform defections
+Defections to Reform UK

-In June 2025, after a string of Tory councillors left the party to join Reform UK, Badenoch told the Scottish Tory conference she was unconcerned with this perceived threat from Nigel Farage’s party and asserted the defections were actually a "good thing", because in her opinion those leaving did not "believe in conservatism".
-In July 2025, after former Tory cabinet ministers David Jones and Jake Berry joined Reform, Badenoch made a speech stating that any other Tories who wanted to play the game of politics and defect to Reform in the belief it would increase their chances of being elected were "welcome to do so".
-In early September 2025, after sitting Tory MP Danny Kruger accompanied former Minister for Health Maria Caulfield and former Culture Secretary Nadine Dorries in defecting to Reform, it was revealed that Badenoch was nicknamed 'Santa Claus' within Reform party headquarters as she gave them “a Christmas gift every day”.
+As of May 2026, Badenoch has been faced with many defections to Reform UK.
+In June 2025, after a string of Tory councillors left the party to join Reform UK, Badenoch told the Scottish Tory conference she was unconcerned with this perceived threat from Nigel Farage's party and asserted the defections were actually a "good thing", because in her opinion those leaving did not "believe in conservatism".
+In July 2025, after former Tory cabinet ministers David Jones and Jake Berry joined Reform, Badenoch made a speech stating that any other Tories who "are not interested in coming up with a proper policy plan" and defected to Reform in the belief it would increase their chances of being elected were "welcome to do so".
+In early September 2025, after sitting Tory MP Danny Kruger accompanied former Minister for Health Maria Caulfield and former Culture Secretary Nadine Dorries in defecting to Reform, it was revealed that Badenoch was nicknamed 'Santa Claus' within Reform party headquarters as she gave them "a Christmas gift every day".
 Badenoch later denounced her former colleagues as people "running away from problems" rather than trying to solve the issues the Tory party was currently facing.
+In December 2025, former Tory party MPs Ben Bradley, Jonathan Gullis, Lia Nici and Chris Green defected to Reform.
+Gullis, who was previously Conservative Party deputy chair, was quoted by the BBC as saying the Tories had "lost touch with the people it was meant to serve".
+In January 2026, Nadhim Zahawi, who previously held several senior roles including as Chancellor of the Exchequer under previous Tory governments, and former Home Secretary Suella Braverman defected to Reform, as did Conservative MP for Romford Andrew Rosindell.

+Sacking of Robert Jenrick

+On 15 January 2026, Badenoch announced that she had removed Robert Jenrick from his post as shadow justice secretary, as well as removing the whip and suspending his party membership with immediate effect, after she was "presented with clear, irrefutable evidence" that he intended to defect to Reform UK in a way "designed to be as damaging as possible" to the Conservative Party.
+Later in the day Jenrick joined Reform UK, and at a joint press conference with Nigel Farage he confirmed he had defected to Reform UK after becoming disillusioned with the Conservative Party.
+He also criticised his former colleagues Mel Stride and Priti Patel for their mishandling of welfare reform and immigration while in government.